chmartinez/my-resume/README.md

 * use ES6 syntax
 * create a command for this
 * find out a way to integrate the tools in a more fashioned way.
+* this Repo and node project is *so 2014*.
+Update it!